sherry-li-1214/model-based-automation--testing-framework/README.md

 #### Generating test cases

   a) ~~[not needed anymore] create specific API Package folder  under src/test/java folder.
-For example, if API_NAME is anz-cpb-cfaas-api, then the package name would be anz.cpb.cfaas.api~~
+For example, if API_NAME is aaa--cpb-cfaas-api, then the package name would be aaa-.cpb.cfaas.api~~

   b) use below command in the project folder to create test cases.